Ivan the Terrible (1945 film): Gender and homoeroticism

-Ivan the Terrible has been interpreted as having a homoerotic subtext, particularly in regards to the characters of Fyodor Basmanov, Ivan, and Vladimir.
-Gillespie comments that the male body is depicted with "erotic fascination".
+Ivan the Terrible has been interpreted as having a homoerotic subtext, particularly in regards to the characters of Fyodor Basmanov, Ivan and Vladimir.
+Gillespie commented that the male body is depicted with "erotic fascination".
 Eisenstein wrote in his production notes that Fyodor must love Ivan and described his role as the replacement of Anastasia, or as an ersatz version of Anastasia.
-In one of the final scenes, Fyodor dances in drag, dressed in a parody of Anastasia's clothing.
-Gillespie describes Fyodor as "replac[ing] Anastasia in the marital bed", while Sultan Usuvaliev describes him as the incarnation of Anastasia's love for Ivan.
-Viktor Shklovsky noted that the historical Fyodor Basmanov was alleged to have sexual relations with men and suggested that the banquet scene drew inspiration from this image of Basmanov.
+Gillespie described Fyodor as "replac[ing] Anastasia in the marital bed"; Sultan Usuvaliev described him as the incarnation of Anastasia's love for Ivan.
+In the banquet scene, Fyodor dances in a parody of Anastasia's clothing.
+Viktor Shklovsky commented that the historical Fyodor Basmanov was alleged to have had sexual relations with men and suggests that the banquet scene draws inspiration from this image of Basmanov.
+Meanwhile, Vladimir is depicted as uninterested in women; Gillespie argued that this depiction is intentional, as the historical Vladimir was married and a father.

-Dwight Macdonald interpreted the characters as being homosexual, commenting that "[Eisenstein]'s homosexuality has free play...
-Ivan has a favorite, a flirtatious, bold-eyed police agent, and many excuses are found for having Ivan put his hands on the handsome young face...
-There are two open homosexuals in the film....the king of Poland... [and Yefrosinya's] son, Vladimir."
-Eisenstein was believed to have had relationships with both men and women; Eisenstein's biographer, Marie Seton, interpreted Vladimir as homosexual, and asserted that by killing Vladimir on screen, Eisenstein was metaphorically killing his own supposed homosexuality.
-Thomas Waugh in his analysis of Eisenstein's work wrote that Vladimir was the only explicit reference to homosexuality in Eisenstein's entire career, and suggested that Eisenstein portrayed him in a negative manner because of the need to portray homosexuality as a negative quality.
-Kristin Thompson and Ronald Bergan disagreed with Macdonald's interpretation of the characters as homosexual.
-Bergan wrote that Ivan and Fyodor were depicted as no more than close friends, that Fyodor's dance in feminine clothing was a reference to Chinese opera (which Eisenstein admired), and that none of the characters were depicted as homosexual.
+Critic Dwight Macdonald interpreted the characters as being homosexual, commenting that "[Eisenstein]'s homosexuality has free play...
+Ivan has a favorite, a flirtatious, bold-eyed police agent, and many excuses are found for having Ivan put his hands on the handsome young face" and characterized Vladimir as one of the openly homosexual characters in the film.
+Eisenstein is believed to have had relationships with both men and women; his biographer, Marie Seton, interpreted Vladimir as homosexual, and asserted that by killing Vladimir on screen, Eisenstein was metaphorically killing his own supposed homosexuality.
+Critic Thomas Waugh in his analysis of Eisenstein's work wrote that Vladimir was the only explicit reference to homosexuality in Eisenstein's entire career, and suggested that Eisenstein portrayed him in a negative manner because of the need to portray homosexuality as a negative quality.
+Kristin Thompson and historian Ronald Bergan disagreed with Macdonald's interpretation of the characters as homosexual.
+Bergan wrote that Ivan and Fyodor were depicted as no more than close friends, that Fyodor's dance in feminine clothing was a reference to Chinese opera (which Eisenstein admired) and that none of the characters were depicted as homosexual.